AzureCosmosDB/CosmosAIGraph/docs/local_execution.md

 If you wish to rebuild these containers and deploy them to your own Container Registry, please see the following Dockerfiles in this repo.
 You're free to modify these as necessary.
-Please change the **cjoakim** prefix to your own identifier.
+Please change the **omnirag** prefix to your own identifier.

-- impl/app/docker/Dockerfile_graph
-- impl/app/docker/Dockerfile_web
+- impl/graph_app/docker/Dockerfile_graph
-- impl/java_jena_graph_websvc/Dockerfile
+- impl/web_app/docker/Dockerfile_web